 Portland is fortunate to have two high-quality drinking water sources, the Bull Run Watershed and Columbia South Shore Well Field.
 The Portland Water Bureau works diligently to protect this essential resource and deliver drinking water to your tap that meets or surpasses all federal and state drinking water standards.

 The Portland Water Bureau tests for more than 200 regulated and unregulated contaminants in our drinking water.
-We collect samples across the entire system, from source water at the Bull Run Watershed and Columbia South Shore Well Field, to in-town reservoirs and main water lines, to customer taps.
+We collect samples across the entire system, from source water at the Bull Run Watershed and Columbia South Shore Well Field, to in-town main water lines, to customer taps.
 Water quality testing allows us to monitor the effectiveness of disinfection and treatment to meet regulations to protect public health.